aichemydev/selenium-java-examples/README.md

 We recommend using PowerShell for the examples.
 Click on the Start Menu, type `powershell` and hit Enter to launch the PowerShell console.

-Navigate to where you cloned this repository and make sure the TestGold Selenium JAR is present in the expected folder:
+Navigate to where you cloned this repository and make sure the Wring Selenium JAR is present in the expected folder:

 ![Repo folder](./images/windows-powershell.png)